teodoran/blog-photo/README.md

 #### Installing node

-This is a brief summary of [howtonode.org](http://howtonode.org/how-to-install-nodejs).
+This is a brief summary of [howtonode.org](http://howtonode.org/how-to-install-nodejs), but with the updated location of the node git repository.
+For the most up to date installation guide, refer to the [nodejs.org](http://nodejs.org/download/) homepage.

 Install the dependencies: